zaher/zaher/README.md

 I worked over 20 years on accounting, non-accounting applications, and other open source programs using my mother programming language Pascal.

-I have 3 children (Lina, Aya, Omar) 2 girls and a boy I hope to have my own company to provide cheap, a high quality software.